Olivier-Kango/movies-catalogue/README.md

 ## 👥 Authors <a id="authors"></a>

-> This project was built by two Developers:
+> This project was built by:

 👤 **Olivier Kango**